-Not only does trying to do everything on your own and make every decision keep your business from its full potential, it also leads to burn out.
+Not only does try to do everything on your own and make every decision keep your business from its full potential, but it also leads to burning out.
 The innovative idea or offer that you originally loved starts to consume all your energy and your quality of life.

 Trouble Signs for Your Current Team

 Look for the common red flags that signal your current team is in trouble.
 This may be because you are suffocating your employees with micromanagement or that you don’t have the right team in place.

 - Lack of two-way communication with staff